ANRGUSC/WirelessRangeEstimation/README.md

-# WirelessRangeEstimation
+# Wireless Range Estimation

-Open source code to estimate distance range between wireless devices based on radio signal strength (RSS) measurements.
+This repository contains open source code that can be used to estimate the distance range between wireless devices based on radio signal strength (RSS) measurements.

 **estimate_distance.py**: This python file contains a function `estimate_distance()` that outputs an estimated distance as well as an uncertainty range of distances (dmin, dmax) in meters corresponding to a given radio signal strength (RSS)